-Recovery from methamphetamine addiction is possible.
+Methamphetamine recovery is not only possible but can be permanent as well.
 In order to successfully recover from any addiction, all three parts of the disease – mind, body and spirit – must be treated effectively.
-Many recovered alcoholics found success with residential or intensive outpatient drug treatment programs that are rooted in 12 step immersion.
+Many recovered methamphetamine addicts found permanent success when entering a residential treatment facility and following with an intensive outpatient drug treatment program that has roots in 12 step immersion recovery.

 First and foremost, a detoxification process proportionate with the longevity of drug abuse is advised.
 Once physical stabilization has been achieved, it is recommended the addict enters into a treatment program of some kind – ideally, a stay at a residential treatment facility, followed by a step down to an outpatient program to be attended concurrent with residence at a sober living house.
 Throughout this process, the addict will receive individual therapy, learn effective recovery tools and build a reliable sober network for support.
 By progressing through the full continuum of care (detox, rehab, sober living), the addict receives the most effective level of treatment to combat methamphetamine addiction and prevail.